-Following a number of caution flags throughout the race that forced the likes of Kurt Busch, Jamie McMurray, and Dale Earnhardt Jr. to bow out early, Martin ended up being race's late leader and looked to be well on his way to his first Daytona 500 win.
+The Daytona 500 is always a chaotic race (just look up "Big One at Daytona," and you'll see what we mean), and the 2007 running was no different than previous years.
+But, Mark Martin had managed to impressively survive the chaos late into the race.
+Following a number of caution flags throughout the event that forced the likes of Kurt Busch, Jamie McMurray, and Dale Earnhardt Jr. to bow out early, Martin ended up being race's late leader and looked to be well on his way to his first Daytona 500 win.

 However, on the final lap, Kevin Harvick made a late surge, putting him neck-and-neck with Martin.
 As Kyle Busch attempted to pass them, he got loose and spun out, and it started a chain reaction that caused a host of other drivers to wreck.
 Clint Bowyer flipped and skidded across the finish line on his roof, while Jeff Gordon also wrecked.
 It was complete craziness.

 Surprisingly, the caution flag didn't come out, and Harvick just edged out Martin's No. 1 Chevrolet to the finish line by .002 seconds for what would be Harvick's first Daytona 500 win.
 It marked the closest finish since the first-ever Daytona 500 in 1959, when it took NASCAR officials THREE DAYS to finally declare Lee Petty the winner.
 Though, the 2007 race, much like the one in '59, would become shrouded in serious controversy.